 [http://www.scottishrecordsassociation.org/images/archivalSummaries/SRA004rhass.pdfSummary] Ed: possible issues with this web site, inquiries in progress.

 Ps.
 There is also a recent reissue of one of Thorburn’s books: Diagrams, illustrative of Facts, Principles & Theories.
 Paperback by Nabu Press, published 2012.
-[Ed – We have not viewed this book and have no information on whether it contains any agricultural statistics.
-We urge any potential buyers to make inquiries about this book and order it through a reputable bookshop or supplier.]
+[Update: we have now viewed this book in late 2017 and confirm that it contains few statistics about land or agriculture.
+It covers a wide range of topics in various forms, including line graphs and squares within squares .]

 When trying to work out how much grain was produced by crops such as bere, barley and oat in the 1800s, it was necessary to convert the bushel, the unit of measure that was common at that time, to the kilogram, which is the unit of weight in the modern International System (abbreviated to SI).

 The bushel is a unit of ‘dry volume’ for measuring things like grain and meal rather than liquids.
 Farmers and grain traders used a standard basket or barrel which when full would hold 1 bushel, equivalent to 8 gallons.
 But obviously a bushel of ball bearings weighs more than a bushel of bere grain.
 So before it can be converted to modern units, the bushel has to be calibrated for each type of filling.